kirarpit/connect4/README.md

 # Training Aritificial Neural Networks to play Connect 4

-This repository contains implementation of multiple Deep Reinforcement learning algorithms using which an Artificial Neural Net(ANN) is trained to play board games like Connect4 and Tic-Tac-Toe.
+This repository contains implementation of multiple Deep Reinforcement Learning algorithms using which an Artificial Neural Net(ANN) is trained to play board games like Connect4 and Tic-Tac-Toe.
 Since, these algorithms are very general, they can be applied in many areas to solve a lot more challenging problems as well.

-Another purpose of this repository is to get a good intuition of how different algorithms work, what are their pros and cons, and how do they differ from each other.
-Hence, to support experimentation and given how machine learning is all about tweaking hyper-parameters, a general framework is implemented with every module being highly customisable.
+Another purpose of this repository is to get a good intuition of how different reinforcement learning algorithms work, what are their pros and cons, and how do they differ from each other.
+Hence, to support experimentation and given how machine learning is all about tweaking the hyper-parameters, a general framework is implemented with every module being highly customisable.

 ## How it works
 In general how the code works is you take 2 player objects, 1 environment object and run the environment.
-Player objects come with their default brains which are essentially the underlying algorithms, however you can make a custom brain object and give it to one of the players which will override its default brain.
+Player objects come with their default brains which are essentially the underlying algorithms.
+However, you can make a custom brain object and assign it to a player which will override its default brain.
 See and run examples for more info.
 Note: The working directory should be set as the src folder of this repo.

 ## Implemented Algorithms
 Two main classes of Reinforcement Learning i.e. Q-Network and Policy Gradient, plus fairly new self learning algorithm described in AlphaGo Zero paper.